MuriloFF/TicTacToeAI/README.md

 # TicTacToe

- Just a console Tic Tac Toe
+A console Tic Tac Toe with an AI using minimax with Alpha–Beta pruning